phate3/coie/README.md

 Definitions using json schema for the contractual construction and operation exchanges of information relating to physical real world assets.

-Supporting all stakeholders when developing an interoperable information management platform.
+Supporting all stakeholders when developing an interoperable information management platform..